snd/zuvor/README.md

 ### `Set`

-loosely follows the ECMA6 set api where possible.
+follows the ECMA6 set API where sensible.

 ##### `new Set(Nothing or Array or Set)` -> `Set` create a set